 The title plant assets of several of the Company's title insurance subsidiaries are managed or maintained by a subsidiary of FIS.
 The underlying title plant information and software continues to be owned by each of the Company's title insurance underwriters, but FIS manages and updates the information in return for either (i) a cash management fee or (ii) the right to sell that information to title insurers, including title insurance underwriters that the Company owns and other third party customers.
 In most cases, FIS is responsible for keeping the title plant assets current and fully functioning, for which the Company pays a fee to FIS based on the Company's use of, or access to, the title plant.
-For the three month periods ended March 31, 2006 and 2005, the Company's payments to FIS under these arrangements were \$11.5 million and \$6.6 million, respectively.
+The Company's payments to FIS under these arrangements were \$6.2 million and \$7.5 million for the three month periods ended June 30, 2006 and 2005, respectively, and \$11.8 million and \$14.1 million for the six month periods ended June 30, 2006 and 2005, respectively.
 In addition, each applicable title insurance underwriter in turn receives a royalty on sales of access to its title plant assets.
-For each of the three month periods ended March 31, 2006 and 2005, the revenues from these title plant royalties were \$0.7 million.
+The revenues from these title plant royalties were \$1.1 million and \$0.7 million for the three month periods ended June 30, 2006 and 2005, respectively, and \$1.8 million and \$1.4 million for the six month periods ended June 30, 2006 and 2005, respectively.
 The Company has also entered into agreements with FIS that permit FIS and certain of its subsidiaries to access and use (but not re-sell) the starters databases and back plant databases of the Company's title insurance subsidiaries.
 Starters databases are the Company's databases of previously issued title policies and back plant databases contain historical records relating to title that are not regularly updated.
 Each of the Company's applicable title insurance subsidiaries receives a fee for any access to or use of its starters and back plant databases by FIS.
-The Company also does business with additional entities of FIS that provide real estate information to the Company's operations, for which the Company recorded expenses of \$2.9 million and \$2.7 million for the three month periods ended March 31, 2006 and 2005, respectively.
+The Company also does business with additional entities of FIS that provide real estate information to the Company

 The Company also has certain license and cost sharing agreements with FIS.
-The Company recorded expense of \$2.5 million relating to these agreements in each of the three month periods ended March 31, 2006 and 2005, respectively.
+The Company recorded expense relating to these agreements of \$2.6 million and \$3.2 million for the three month periods ended June 30, 2006 and 2005, respectively, and \$5.1 million and \$5.7 million for the six month periods ended June 30, 2006 and 2005, respectively.

-The Company's financial statements reflect allocations for a lease of office space to us from FIS for our corporate headquarters and business operations in the amounts of \$1.4 million and \$0.8 million for the three month periods ended March 31, 2006 and 2005, respectively.
+The Company's financial statements reflect allocations for a lease of office space to us from FIS for our corporate headquarters and business operations in the amounts of \$0.9 million in each of the three month periods ended June 30, 2006 and 2005, and \$2.3 million and \$1.7 million for the six month periods ended June 30, 2006 and 2005, respectively.